-A couple of rogue Fernandina Beach City Commissioners, a double-talking City Manager, small bands of hostile environmental extremists, and the resignation of the county’s highly successful Nassau County Economic Development Director and Ocean Highway and Port Authority Director, are factors that must certainly have future investors reconsidering Nassau County — particularly Fernandina Beach — as places to set up shop.
+A couple of rogue Fernandina Beach City Commissioners, a double-talking City Manager, bands of hostile environmental extremists, and the resignation of the county’s highly successful Nassau County Economic Development Director and Ocean Highway and Port Authority Director, are factors that must certainly have future investors reconsidering Nassau County — particularly Fernandina Beach — as places to set up shop.

 Laura DiBella, who has successfully served as Nassau County Economic Development Director the past five years and unpaid Director for the Ocean Highway and Port Authority of Nassau County, announced earlier this week that she is resigning to assume a new position as Executive Director of the Florida Harbor Pilots Association in Tallahassee.
 The announcement came as a surprise to many.